-UNHCR, the UN Refugee Agency, has launched a platform providing reliable information on higher education programs available to refugees world-wide.
+UNHCR, the UN Refugee Agency, has launched a platform providing reliable information on higher education programmes available to refugees world-wide.

-The Opportunities portal centralizes all information regarding scholarship programs in current countries of asylum, but also abroad.
+The Opportunities portal centralizes all information regarding scholarship programmes in current countries of asylum, but also abroad.
 Only three percent of refugees have access to higher education, and the portal was created to try and fill the gap.
-Refugees can access verified information about programmes designed for refugees and scholarships, and match their competences, ideal language of study and career aspirations, to opportunities to further their education.
+Refugees can access verified information about programmes designed for refugees and scholarships, and match their competences, ideal language of study, and career aspirations to opportunities to further their education.

 Ashifa now dreams of being an international expert in the field of logistics and transport.
 For this, she would like to get another scholarship that will allow her to continue her studies in the United States or in Canada.
 We asked her to share her experience, about what it was like to have access to higher education, and how the portal could further benefit refugees.
 She believes sharing reliable information about education opportunities on the portal will encourage more refugees to apply.

 Can you tell us a little bit about what you studied and where?

 I attended primary and secondary school in my country, Nigeria.
 After my arrival in Cameroon, I was admitted to the DAFI scholarship programme in 2017.
 I thus enrolled in the first year of Management at the Bon Berger University Institute in Yaounde.
 After obtaining my HND (Higher National Diploma), I continued with logistics and transport management at another private university in Yaounde (Lead Higher Institute).
 I am finishing with my end-of-training internship and I will have to defend my Bachelor’s degree in December 2020.

 What was the highlight of your time in higher education?